grz0zrg/fas/README.md

 Use `--output_channels` and `--input_channels` command-line arguments to configure Jack input / output ports.

 Note : FAS ports are not connected automatically. (`qjackctl` program can be used to connect ports)

+## About Soundpipe

+Due to licensing issues with cSound and the Soundpipe library all derived cSound modules were removed in the official Soundpipe repository.
+The removed cSound modules which were used by this project were implemented back into FAS making sure all of them comply with the LGPL, they can be found under `src/Soundpipe`.

 ## Technical implementation